How to become a sailing instructor

 You could work towards this job by doing a relevant college course, for example:

-- Level 3 Diploma in Skills and Activities for Sport and Active Leisure (Outdoor Education)
+- Level 3 Diploma in Sport and Outdoor Activities

 You'll need to check that your chosen course includes the professional qualifications to become a sailing instructor.